puppetlabs-toy-chest/puppet-quest-guide/quests/modules_and_classes.md

 Exit and re-connect to the node to verify that your message appears.

-That kind of one-off change is simple enough, but SSHing to a machine and running the `puppet resource` command won't scale very well.
+This kind of one-off change is simple enough, but SSHing to a machine and running the `puppet resource` command won't scale very well.
+By setting up some Puppet code on your Puppet master, you can manage this MOTD file across as many nodes as you have in your infrastructure.

-## Classes and Manifests
+## Manifests and classes

 The first step towards Puppetizing your infrastructure is to define the desired state of the resources you want to manage in a persistent format.